 Recently there has been an issue concerning 55 High Street, where applicant Christopher Roseberry appeared before the HDC and was given approval for the demolition of his barn.
 Due to the fact that Mr. Roseberry did not apply for a demolition permit, the Heritage Commission was not notified of the applicant's appearance before the HDC.
-When the Demolition Review Committee reviewed the property, they deemed the barn historically significant, but could do nothing to save the barn since the demolition was already approved.
+When the Demolition Review Committee reviewed the property, they deemed the barn historically significant, but the HDC had already given approval for the demolition.
 Mr. Schutz explained that in order to prevent problems like this in the future, the HDC needs to reconsider their regulations.